-The PMBus SYNC_IN_OUT command sets which rails (if any) should follow the sync input, and which rail (if any) should drive the sync output.
+The PMBus SYNC\IN\OUT command sets which rails (if any) should follow the sync input, and which rail (if any) should drive the sync output.

 For rails that are following the sync input, the DPWM ramp timer for that output is reset when the sync input goes high.
-This allows the slave device to sync to inputs that are either faster or slower than it is.
-On the fast side, there is no limit to how much faster the input is compared to the defined frequency of the rail; when the pulse comes in, the timer is reset and the frequencies are locked.
+This allows the slave device to sync to inputs that are faster.
+There is no limit to how much faster the input is compared to the defined frequency of the rail; when the pulse comes in, the timer is reset and the frequencies are locked.
 This is the standard mode of operation - setting the slave to run slower, and letting the sync speed it up.